 Bring new meaning to the term house party.
-Create a party where the theme is building a house and set a goal to build at least one house with the money raised that night.
+Create a party where the theme is build a house and set a goal to build at least one house for a family in need with the money raised that night.
 Make sure everyone you invite knows about the theme and the goal.